crmathieu/Turbix/readme.md

   CONCLUSION
   ----------

-  DUNIX is an easy to use and powerful tool to understand the new concepts introduced by the multitasking operating systems.
-DUNIX could be used not only as a pedagogic platform to procure skills for students in computer science, but for professional applications too.
+  TURBIX is an easy to use and powerful tool to understand the new concepts introduced by the multitasking operating systems.
+TURBIX could be used not only as a pedagogic platform to procure skills for students in computer science, but for professional applications too.
 The user will find some programming examples in the source